soulsoftware/PowerPlatform-PCF/README.md

-# PowerPlatform
+# PowerPlatform PCF

-PowerPlatform Proof Of the Concept
+PowerPlatform PCF - Proof Of the Concept